Reduces Citrix Support Tickets by 60%

-The majority of these Citrix tickets were escalated to the Citrix Escalation Team, who are responsible for Citrix Monitoring, because the help desk, despite their best efforts, didn’t have the Citrix Monitoring tools or the knowledge to troubleshoot and resolve the problem.
-In addition, they did not have the objective evidence in the form of reports or documentation to demonstrate the root cause of the problem to those end users.
+The majority of these Citrix tickets were escalated to their Citrix Architects, who are responsible for deploying Citrix but continually were being pulled to respond to end user tickets as the help desk didn’t have the knowledge or tools to resolve end user complaints related to “Citrix is Slow” complaints.
+In addition, they did not have the objective evidence in the form of reports or documentation to prove root cause of the problem to those end users.

 The IT team needed a Citrix End User Experience Monitoring & Troubleshooting solution that would allow them to do two things:

 - Offer them granular visibility root cause of slowness when using Citrix and Citrix delivered applications.

 - Provide the help desk with an easy to use troubleshooting tool that would empower non-Citrix experts to troubleshoot and potentially resolve end user performance issues.
 And, if the issue could not be resolved because it was solely related to end user behavior talk to the end user provide documentation to prove root cause was either a result of their actions or their connection into Citrix.

 As a Citrix Platinum customer, this law firm did have Citrix Director deployed in their Citrix XenApp environment.
 As with most free utilities, these are designed to provide some metrics but it didn’t offer the broad and deep visibility necessary to anticipate, troubleshoot and document Citrix end user experience issues.
 Citrix Director, beyond being inadequate from a Citrix monitoring and troubleshooting perspective, was too confusing to be useful to the help desk staff.